Charles Patrick Davis, MD, PhD

 How is leprosy prevented?

-Prevention of contact with droplets from nasal and other secretions from patients with untreated M. leprae infection currently is a way recommended to avoid the disease.
+Prevention of contact with droplets from nasal and other secretions from patients with untreated M. leprae infection is currently the most effective way to avoid the disease.
 Treatment of patients with appropriate antibiotics stops the person from spreading the disease.
 People who live with individuals who have untreated leprosy are about eight times as likely to develop the disease, because investigators speculate that family members have close proximity to infectious droplets.
 Leprosy is not hereditary, but recent findings suggest susceptibility to the disease may have a genetic basis.

-Many people get exposed to leprosy throughout the world, but the disease in not highly contagious; researchers suggest that over 95% of exposures result in no disease, and further studies suggest that susceptibility may be based, in part, by a person's genetic makeup.
+Many people get exposed to leprosy throughout the world, but the disease in not highly contagious.
+Researchers suggest that most exposures result in no disease, and further studies suggest that susceptibility may be based, in part, by a person's genetic makeup.
 In the U.S., there are about 200-300 new cases diagnosed per year, with most coming from exposures during foreign travel.
 The majority of worldwide cases are found in the tropics or subtropics (for example, Brazil, India, and Indonesia).
 The WHO reports about 500,000 to 700,000 new cases per year worldwide, with curing of about 14 million cases since 1985.

 There is no commercially available vaccine available to prevent leprosy.
-However, there are reports of using BCG vaccine, the BCG vaccine along with heat-killed M. leprae organisms, and other preparations that may be protective or help to clear the infection or to shorten treatment.
-Except for BCG in some countries, these preparations are not readily available.
+However, there are reports that using BCG vaccine alone, the BCG vaccine along with heat-killed M. leprae organisms, and other preparations may be protective, help to clear the infection or possibly shorten treatment.
+Except for BCG being obtainable in some countries, these other preparations are not readily available.

 Find out what women really need.